Akhil353/student/_posts/2024-04-17-data-strucutres.md

 ## Blog Python Model code and SQLite Database.
 - From VSCode using SQLite3 Editor, show your unique collection/table in database, display rows and columns in the table of the SQLite database.
   - ![Image 1](/student/images/data-2.png)
     - There are multiple rows for each entry, and each column is a different data point (name, uid, join date, etc.).
-First 4 entries are preset by DB, and the others are added users
+First 4 entries are preset by DB, and the others are added users.
+This DB can be used to add a lot of users, and can be scaled easily to allow for more users.
 - From VSCode model, show your unique code that was created to initialize table and create test data.
   - ![Image 2](/student/images/data-1.png)
     - Adds test information to the database to make sure the main file has run properly.
 The users added can be seen in the first 4 rows of the DB